-7.13 Recreational facilities, including outdoor play space, informal open space and built recreation facilities are important to local communities for their recreational amenity and their impact on the quality of the environment.
+- 7.13 Recreational facilities, including outdoor play space, informal open space and built recreation facilities are important to local communities for their recreational amenity and their impact on the quality of the environment.
 During the monitoring period permission was granted for one development on land designated under Policy N3 'Open Space and Recreation'.
-Permission was granted for extension to the cricket pavilion at Moorsholm, providing new kitchen and disabled toilet facilities.
-The development also includes all practice surface and nets.

-7.14 The Green Flag Awards are judged by green space experts, who volunteer their time to visit applicant sites and assess them against eight specific criteria, including horticultural standards, cleanliness, sustainability and community involvement.
-In 2020/21, Green Flag Awards were once again given to two open spaces within the borough, Flatts Lane Woodland Country Park and Guisborough Forest and Walkway.

-7.15 In 2021, Saltburn retained its Blue Flag award for the third year in a row, Keep Britain Tidy's highest award.
+Permission was granted for a new adventure playground at Majuba Road, Redcar. - 7.14 The Green Flag Awards are judged by green space experts, who volunteer their time to visit applicant sites and assess them against eight specific criteria, including horticultural standards, cleanliness, sustainability and community involvement.
+In 2021/22, Green Flag Awards were once again given to two open spaces within the borough, Flatts Lane Woodland Country Park and Guisborough Forest and Walkway. - 7.15 In 2022, Saltburn retained its Blue Flag status, Keep Britain Tidy's highest award.
 The award is given for high quality seawater, clean beach and beachside amenity.
 Redcar beach was also named as a UK Seaside Award Beach.
-The Seaside Award recognises and rewards beaches in England that achieve the highest standards of beach management and the required standards for water quality.

-7.16 During the monitoring period environmental improvement projects have continued to take place across the borough.
+The Seaside Award recognises and rewards beaches in England that achieve the highest standards of beach management and the required standards for water quality. - 7.16 During the monitoring period environmental improvement projects have continued to take place across the borough.